-Lisa J. Morrison has an employment contract expiring December 31, 2007.
-Ms. Morrison's contract may be extended for additional one year periods by written agreement by both parties prior the end of the initial term or any extended term.
+Lisa J. Morrison's employment contract expired December 31, 2007.
+Ms. Morrison's contract may be extended for additional one year periods by written agreement by both parties prior to the end of the initial term or any extended term.
+We are currently negotiating, but we have not finalized, a renewal of Ms. Morrison's employment contract.
 The contract established a base salary for calendar year 2006 of \$210,000.
 Ms. Morrison's base salary for subsequent years shall not be less than \$210,000.
 In addition, Ms. Morrison will be paid a bonus each year equal to the lesser of (i) seventy-five percent (75%) of her base salary in effect on the last day of such calendar year and (ii) the average bonus, as defined in the agreement, paid to our employees who are leasing representatives.